Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 This is shown in the upper half of Fig.~\ref{Gravent} as the point at which the trajectories achieve their maximal splitting $\Delta x$.

-After achieving a certain maximal splitting $\Delta x$, the Stern-Gerlach force (spin dependent splitting process) is stopped, for example, by either swtching off the magnetic field or mapping the electronic spins to nuclear spins (this is shown as shoulders in the interferometers of Fig.~\ref{Gravent}), and the masses are allowed to translate in parallel next to each other.
-We are going to assume (just for simplicity, of presentation, although this assumption may be hard to fulfil) that the superposition is created so fast that the phase accumulation due to gravitational interaction during this time is negligible.
-During the parallel motion {\em after} the creation of the superposition the four configurations $LL,LR,RL$ and $RR$ (where the former refers to mass 1, and the latter refers to mass 2) have different energies due to their Newtonian interaction, and thus their quantum phase evolutions happens at different frequencies
+After achieving a certain maximal splitting $\Delta x$, the Stern-Gerlach force (spin-dependent splitting process) is stopped, for example, by either switching off the magnetic field or mapping the electronic spins to nuclear spins (this is shown as shoulders in the interferometers of Fig.~\ref{Gravent}), and the masses are allowed to translate in parallel next to each other.
+We are going to assume (just for simplicity of presentation, although this assumption may be hard to fulfill) that the superposition is created so fast that the phase accumulation due to gravitational interaction during this time is negligible.
+During the parallel motion {\em after} the creation of the superposition, the four configurations $LL,LR,RL$, and $RR$ (where the former refers to mass 1, and the latter refers to mass 2) have different energies due to their Newtonian interaction, and thus their quantum phase evolutions happen at different frequencies

-For simplicity, as well as for appreciating the maximal efficiency of the process, we consider the situation when the superposition splitting is much larger than the distance of closest approach of the masses , i.e., $\Delta x >> d-\Delta x$.
+For simplicity, as well as for appreciating the maximal efficiency of the process, we consider the situation when the superposition splitting is much larger than the distance of the closest approach of the masses, i.e., $\Delta x >> d-\Delta x$.
 In that case, we can simplify to a situation where only $\omega_{RL}$ is prominent, while the other frequencies are negligible (taken to be zero with respect to $\omega_{RL}$).
 Then the evolution of the state at a time $\tau$ is

 It is by inspection of the state, we conclude that for {\em any} value of $\omega_{RL}\tau \neq 2k\pi$, where $k=$ integer, the state is entangled as it {\em cannot} be factorized into a product state of the two qubits as $( |L\downarrow\rangle_2+|R\uparrow\rangle_2) \neq (e^{-i\omega_{RL}\tau} |L\downarrow\rangle_2 + |R\uparrow\rangle_2)$.
 In fact, for $\omega_{RL}\tau \sim \pi$, the state is a maximally entangled state of two qubits (the qubit states being defined by two orthogonal states $|L\downarrow\rangle$ and $|R\uparrow\rangle$.